rnishiura/speech-chatgpt/README.md

 pip install -r requirements.txt
 ```
 * Your computer also has to have [Google Chrome](https://www.google.com/chrome/) installed as its automated testing is used to manage ChatGPT.
 * This app auto detects CUDA for faster speech recognition and generation.
 Please follow https://pytorch.org to install `torch` and `torchaudio` with CUDA support.
-Notice `pip install -r requirements.txt` may install PyTorch without CUDA.
+Note that `pip install -r requirements.txt` may install PyTorch without CUDA.

 ## How to run
 ```